projectdiscovery/nuclei/docs/javascript.md

 - **Provider/Driver specific exploit**

 Some vulnerabilities are specific to software/driver, example a redis buffer overflow exploit or a exploit of specific VPN software or anything that's not a IETF standard protocol. since they are not standard protocols and it doesn't make much sense to add them as a protocol in nuclei.
-Such exploits cannot be written using 'network' protocol or Very complex to write such exploits can be written by exposing required library in nuclei (if not already present) and writing actual exploit in javascript protocol minus the boilerplate and scaling issues and other goodies of nuclei
+Such exploits cannot be written using 'network' protocol or Very complex to write, such exploits can be written by exposing required library in nuclei (if not already present) and writing actual exploit in javascript protocol minus the boilerplate and scaling issues and other goodies of nuclei

 - **Non Network Checks**